endless-snowfall/leetcode/src/leetcode/problems/problem00155/README.md

   - Space: Need to augment each element with the minimum.
   - Time: O(1) for ever operation.

-# Tags: Stacks, Constant Time
+# Tags: Easy, Stacks, Constant Time

 # Notes:
   -